njpipeorgan/wolfram-language-notebook/README.md

 **The output of an evaluation was not what I expected.**

   - Please [open an issue](https://github.com/njpipeorgan/wolfram-language-notebook/issues) with the actual and expected output.
 Note that the extension only supports a limited number of styling options for now.
   - The brightness of the images are invert by default in dark and high contrast themes.
-Uncheck `rendering.invertBrightnessInDarkThemes` in the settings to disable this feature (outputs are updated after re-evaluations).
+Uncheck `rendering.invertBrightnessInDarkThemes` in the extension settings to disable this feature (outputs are updated after re-evaluations).

+**How can I use the notebook with [Wolfram Language Server](https://github.com/kenkangxgwe/lsp-wl)?**

+  - With Wolfram Language Server installed, the features, like hover and completion, are enabled in Wolfram Language cells.
+  - Meanwhile, you can uncheck `editor.languageFeatures` in the extension settings to disable the built-in language features provided by Wolfram Language Notebook.